pharo-project/pharo-launcher/docs/commands-cmd-line.md

 $ ./pharo-launcher image delete "Pharo 7.0 - 32bit (Exercism new 23)"
 ```
 ### Image info command
 Displays informations on an image.
-The informations displayed are Image name, Last modified, Description, Origin template, Origin template URL and Image directory
+The informations displayed are Image name, Last modified, Description, Origin template, Origin template URL and Image directory.
+An image path or an image name can be given.
 ```
 Usage:  image info <imageName>